-The Day Op Ambulatory Center, constructed in 1988 and the intraoffice operating rooms of Long Island Plastic Surgical Group make up a significant part of the operating experience on this rotation.
-Both facilities are accredited as ambulatory surgical centers for multi-specialty use (DayOp) and Plastic Surgical procedures (LIPS).
+The intraoffice operating rooms of Long Island Plastic Surgical Group make up part of the operating experience on this rotation.
+The facility is accredited as ambulatory surgical center for Plastic Surgical procedures (LIPS).

-This assigned resident spends four months each year interacting on this rotation.
+This assigned resident spends four months on this rotation.
 He/she is assigned to ambulatory surgery in the outpatient centers, and to individually selected cases with attending surgeons at three additional hospitals.
 Case selections are made based on interest and importance of the surgery to the residents' education.
 The resident is responsible for familiarizing himself with the details of the case prior to coming to the operating room.
-A schedule is distributed in advance of upcoming surgeries over a ten-day period.
+A schedule is distributed in advance of upcoming surgeries over a seven-day period.

-Long Island Plastic Surgical Group in Garden City, New York consists of 21 Board certified plastic surgeons.
+Long Island Plastic Surgical Group in Garden City, New York consists of 24 Board certified and eligible plastic surgeons.
 Five physician assistants are on staff with specific duties within the Group's spectrum of care.
 The Group occupies a 24,000 sq. ft. facility in which patients are seen and minor and major surgeries are performed.
 Two state of the art accredited operating rooms are on site further enhancing the experience.

-This rotation consists of office exposure as well as a continuation of General Plastic Surgical cases.
+This resident rotation consists of office exposure as well as a continuation of General Plastic Surgical cases.
 The resident is assigned to attendings' surgeries according to a weekly schedule distributed in advance.
 Time permits preoperative discussion on all cases.
 The resident participates in the surgery in the ambulatory center or the affiliated hospitals.
 He/she will follow the postoperative care of the patients in the hospital and in the office on the days assigned.
 Two afternoons he is in the outpatient department of the Nassau University Medical Center in the Plastic Surgical and the Hand Surgery Clinics respectively.
 Night call on this rotation is taken from home.